- Using NTE TEXpress Lanes

 We encourage all interested parties to register their companies and their credentials for consideration in our Registered Vendor Database by visiting the "About the NTE" section of our www.northtarrantexpress.com project website and clicking on "Bid Opportunities."
 We regularly post and update bid opportunities.

 The North Tarrant Express has a DBE participation goal based on its Comprehensive Development Agreement with TxDOT.
 For more information on DBE requirements, please visit the "About the NTE" section of our www.northtarrantexpress.comproject website and click on "Bid Opportunities."
 We encourage DBE firms to register on our Registered Vendor Database.

 Construction on the North Tarrant Express began in October 2010.
 The project opened on Oct.
 4, 2014, approximately nine months ahead of schedule.
 The extension of NTE includes I-35W, from downtown Fort Worth to US 287, which will open in two phases.
-Phase 1, which begins at the I-35W / 820 interchange and extends to US 287 is slated for a July 2017 opening.
+Phase 1, which begins at the I-35W / 820 interchange and extends to US 287 opened in July 2017.
 Phase 2, which runs from downtown Fort Worth to the I-35W / 820 interchange is expected to open in 2018.

 Our plan is to prioritize each individual phase of the I-35W extension to open as soon as possible, so that we can deliver a new transportation network, relieving existing congestion and improving safety and air quality.

 To guarantee the safety of the public, we have carefully and thoughtfully developed a construction staging and traffic management design to provide for the safe and steady flow of traffic through the project area.